sids202001/-COVID-19-Data-Analysis-with-PredicUve-Machine-Learning-Models/README.md

   - Choropleth maps

 ### Predictive Modeling
-- Use machine learning models like **Random Forest**, **Gradient Boosting**, and **XGBoost** to predict COVID-19 outcomes based on historical data.
+- Used machine learning models like **Random Forest**, **Gradient Boosting**, and **XGBoost** to predict COVID-19 outcomes based on historical data.
-- Perform hyperparameter tuning to optimize models and evaluate their performance using metrics such as Mean Squared Error (MSE) and R-squared.
+- Performed hyperparameter tuning to optimize models and evaluate their performance using metrics such as Mean Squared Error (MSE) and R-squared.
-- Conduct binary classification to categorize data based on specified thresholds.
+- Conducted binary classification to categorize data based on specified thresholds.

 ### Model Evaluation
 - Assess the accuracy and efficiency of the predictive models and visualize the relationship between actual and predicted values.